interactiveaudiolab/course-deep-learning/index.md

 #### Grading Policy
 You will be graded on a 100 point scale (e.g. 93 to 100 = A, 90-92 = A-, 87-89 = B+, 83-86 = B, 80-82 = B-...and so on).

-There are 2 exams and 5 homework assignments.
+There are 2 exams (each worth 20 points) and 5 homework assignments (each worth 15 points).
 The homework where you got the worst grade will be dropped from grading.

 Homework and reading assignments are solo assignments and must be your own original work.